 - A letter outlining your motivation to participate in the lab, describing the project’s current stage and its primary needs.

 - This can be selected scenes, first assembly or rough cut

 - Minimum duration 30 minutes for feature films and 8 minutes for shorts

 - Must be available via a password-protected streaming service (e.g. Vimeo).
 No transfer services or cloud storage will be accepted.

 2. Copy of Passport or government-issued ID for participating creative team members (director, producer, and editor)

-Please send in Word or PDF format to email@example.com on or before 14 May 2022.
+Please send these two documents to firstname.lastname@example.org on or before 15 May 2023.